peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Return Value:</b>

- `true`  if a bit is set in the two's-complement representation of this object's value; otherwise, false .
+ `true`  if a bit is set in the two's-complement form (see [&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md)) of this object's value; otherwise, false .

 ### GetSignedBitLength

     public int GetSignedBitLength();

 Finds the minimum number of bits needed to represent this object's value, except for its sign.
-If the value is negative, finds the number of bits in a value equal to this object's absolute value minus 1.
+If the value is negative, finds the number of bits in the value equal to this object's absolute value minus 1.

 <b>Return Value:</b>